Managing Cholesterol / Cardiovascular Disease

 Simply put, I increased my fat intake including saturated fat by not limiting fat.
 The key to this was using QUALITY nutrient-dense foods.
 NO, I did NOT do KETO!

 By the way, did you know that SATURATED FAT POSITIVELY AFFECTS LDL PARTICLES?
+You can clearly see the results above.

 Specific ways I made my LDL, HDL, and Triglycerides healthier.